 3. Use desk organizers to group items by type

-Keep unruly but essential stationery in check (yes we’re talking about you pens, pencils, and paperclips!) with beautiful desk organizers.
+Keep unruly but essential stationery in check (yes we’re talking about you pens, pencils, and paperclips!) with a desk organizer.
 Choose metallic designs for a glam and shiny accent; add playful personality with patterns, or keep things calm and collected with natural or transparent materials.

 Jessica Litman, CEO and founder of The Organized Mama (opens in new tab), says: ‘Clear your desk and find an organizer: In order to create a tidy desk, everything needs a home.
 I always start any organizing job by removing everything from the space.
 So clear your desk completely.
 Then group like items together.
 For me, I have notebooks and notepads that needed space on my desk, along with my Post-It notes (opens in new tab).
 Find a desk organizer that can actually hold the items you need to keep on your desk.
 That’s why we group first, the find a product second.
 The product should help you maintain organization, not just a placeholder to collect more stuff!
 That is why I love these smaller organizers for the desk.’